Help Arrives: John Sartain and Donald MacDonald

 Juglaris appreciated Sartain’s support and encouragement.
 Nevertheless, work remained hard to find in Philadelphia.
 Unexpectedly, word came from Boston that stained glass manufacturer Donald MacDonald needed an artist.
 MacDonald, whose business was not beholden to Prang in the slightest way, assured Juglaris that he could offer him a steady stream of design commissions for stained glass.
 Prang would not be an obstruction.
 Perhaps regarding the offer as a personal vindication, as well as his best bet financially, Juglaris opted for Boston over Philadelphia.

 Living in Boston again at the end of his first year in America, Juglaris was still feeling “sad and desolate,” wondering if he should return to Paris.
-Yet his fortunes were about to improve.
-Everything was soon looking up -- MacDonald was completely true to his word.
-Prang might fulminate, spewing venom and spreading slander, but there was no further real trouble from him.
-What followed was a long-term collaboration between MacDonald and Juglaris, which, besides being mutually lucrative, won them praise for stained glass designs for churches and other buildings in Boston, Philadelphia, and even far distant San Francisco.
+Yet his fortune was about to improve with everything soon looking up.
+Indeed, MacDonald, whose collaboration with artist John La Farge had just ended, while continuing with designer Frederic Crowninshield and others, proved completely true in his word to Juglaris.
+Prang might still fulminate against Juglaris, spewing venom and spreading slander.
+But with MacDonald’s support and endorsement around town, there was no real further trouble from him.